 Elasticsearch integration with Magento 2.3 allows using certain features of the engine.
 This makes search and filtering faster, and the richer in products the shop is, the more noticeable the speedup.

 Besides, the integration also provides a set of benefits, namely:

 - Support for stopwords and synonyms.
 Stopwords, most common words in a language (e.g. a, the, to, etc.) are carefully filtered for the sake of swift performance.
 Meanwhile, synonyms help yield more relevant results to a customer and hence, improve the shopping experience;

 - Indexing does not impact customers until reindex is completed;

 - Seamless work out of the box, not many additional efforts needed;

-- Elasticsearch performs a quick and advanced search for products in the catalog.
+- Elasticsearch performs a quick and advanced search on products in the catalog.

-To consider Magento integration of Elasticsearch in detail, please check the user guide.
+To consider Magento 2 Elasticsearch setup in detail, please check the user guide.